Soka Gakkai International

 Together with other people at the shelter we formed a group called "We The People."
 Our purpose was to educate others about the true conditions of homelessness, to carry out advocacy and to maintain dialogue among ourselves.
 We visited schools and colleges and spoke to students, we protested ordinances, marched and held sit-ins.
 Our efforts resulted in the development of new programs, employment opportunities, the repeal of unconstitutional city ordinances, and an out-of-court settlement in the federal lawsuit.

 People are frequently unsure about how to respond to the homeless.
 Those who know I have worked with the homeless often ask my opinion about whether they should give money to them or not--is it simply supporting their dependence or is it helpful?
 My answer is to first give them your humanity.
 Ask them their name, for a start, which so few people ever do.
 When you relate to each other on the level of humanity they will reveal to you whether they are simply in a hustle or if there is something that they are truly in need of at that moment.
-People are usually too busy or afraid to engage in conversation, but I'm convinced that the homeless have so much more to give us than we have to give them, if we take the time to speak with them, because they are a reflection of ourselves.
+People are usually too busy or afraid to engage in conversation, but I'm convinced that the homeless have so much more to give us than we have to give them, if we take the time to speak with them, because they are a reflection of ourselves. related article Unlimited Possibilities by Carina Taeko Chau, USA Facing many challenges due to a rare brittle bone disease, Carina explains how her practice of Nichiren Buddhism has enabled her to create her own life as a make-up artist and teacher.

 Through my experience I have come to believe that what people require most, and what society requires most, are environments where we can feel respect, where our humanity is acknowledged.
 I believe that, ultimately, the problems of homelessness are a symptom of a more widespread spiritual homelessness--the loss of humanity in our society and our institutions.
 The more we can restore humanity, beginning with ourselves, and give our humanity to others, the more we will be contributing to a fundamental change.
 This is the vision of SGI as I have understood it.
 Sadly, even those professions that throughout civilization people have looked to as places of refuge for humanity--such as the medical, law and teaching professions--are more and more about the pursuit of profit.